Dr. Gregory R. Wagner

 Wagner interrupted his work at NIOSH to serve as Deputy Assistant Secretary of Labor for Mine Safety and Health from 2009 to 2012 during the Obama Administration.
 While at the U.S. Department of Labor, he led efforts to develop and enforce regulations protecting U.S. miners and played a primary role in responding to the worst U.S. mining disaster in 40 years.

 Currently, Wagner is an adjunct professor of environmental health at the Harvard TH Chan School of Public Health in Boston, where he teaches about the science behind occupational and environmental policies and regulations and the process of improving health protections at work.
 He also serves as senior advisor and chair of the Policy Working Group at the Center for Work, Health, and Wellbeing, and is an affiliated scientist with the Harvard Center for Health and Happiness, working to understand the relationships between working conditions, workplace policies, and workers’ ability to thrive.

 Wagner has worked closely with both the World Health Organization and International Labour Organization and has served on numerous expert committees nationally and internationally.
-Board-certified in both internal and preventive medicine (occupational health), he has practiced rural primary care medicine and taught both medicine and public health.
+Board-certified in both internal and preventive medicine (occupational health), he has practised rural primary care medicine and taught both medicine and public health.

 He is a Fellow of the American Thoracic Society where he chaired the Ethics Committee and was honored by the American Public Health Association with the Alice Hamilton Award for lifetime achievement, the American Thoracic Society with the John Peters award, and the American College of Occupational and Environmental Health with a Presidential Award.
 He is a graduate of Harvard College (Boston, MA) and Albert Einstein College of Medicine (New York).